SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/Endpoint.md

 ##### `backupPresetName`

 * **Description**: The preset name the backup endpoint should load when failover delegates to it.
-By default the backup is constructed with the **originating request's preset name** — the same name the primary was called with.
+By default the backup is constructed with the **originating request's preset name**, the same name the primary was called with.
   That name is then resolved against the *backup's own* preset type (its `Presets/<presetType>/` directory).
-This is fine when the same preset name exists for every API type involved (the shipped example configs mirror identical preset filenames across each type directory), but a heterogeneous failover — say an OpenAI primary failing over to a Claude backup — breaks if the originating preset name has no file in the backup type's directory: construction would raise `FileNotFoundError` mid-failover.
+This is fine when the same preset name exists for every API type involved (the shipped example configs mirror identical preset filenames across each type directory), but a heterogeneous failover (say an OpenAI primary failing over to a Claude backup) breaks if the originating preset name has no file in the backup type's directory: construction would raise `FileNotFoundError` mid-failover.
 Set `backupPresetName` on the primary endpoint to the preset the backup should use instead, and the backup will load that name rather than inheriting the primary's.
 Leave it unset to keep the inherited-name behavior.